Aarhus University Seal

 The traditional citation indexes are Web of Science and Scopus, which are competing products with a considerable overlap.
 You can use them separately, but often it will be appropriate to carry out searches in both in order to assess which database is best in a given situation.

-You should be aware that the databases primarily cover journal articles, and that there is limited coverage of humanities and social science research, for example.
+You should be aware that the databases primarily cover journal articles, and that there is limited coverage of research areas such as humanities and social sciences.

 Google Scholar also includes citations and has a broader coverage of publication type, topic and language.
-Google Scholar's interface can make it more difficult to conduct systematic searches in the same manner one can in the traditional citation indexes.
+Google Scholar's interface can make it more difficult to conduct systematic searches in the same way as in traditional citation indexes.

 Google Scholar